StackExchange/StackExchange.Metrics/README.md

 For .NET Core, you can configure a `MetricsCollector` in your `Startup.cs`.

-Using the snippet below will register an `IHostedService` in the service collection that manages the lifetime of the `MetricsCollector` and configures it with the specified
+Using the snippet below will register an `IHostedService` in the service collection that manages the lifetime of the `MetricsCollector` and configures it with the specified endpoints, metric sets and tags.

 ```csharp
 public class Startup